Please choose a Region or Country to show charities working exclusively in those areas.

 Action Not Disability (AND) is formed from six disability charities who promote independence for disabled people.
 AND gives you the unique opportunity to help six charities at once.

-All donations to this group will be split equally between: Action on Hearing Loss, Breast Cancer Now, Childlife, MS Society, Muscular Dystrophy UK, Shelter and Woodland Trust
+All donations to this group will be split equally between: Breast Cancer Now, Childlife, MS Society, Muscular Dystrophy UK, Shelter and Woodland Trust

 One gift to Childlife supports four charities providing care and support for children, young people and their families.